FadiniGIT/JavaBlackJack/README.md

 This is a game of Blackjack that will run with a GUI from Javafx

-FileIO - The "highest score" (most money won) gets written to the HighScore.txt file
+FileIO - The "highest score" (most money won) gets written to the HighScore.txt file - before each bet, player.getTotalMoney() is compared to the current value inside HighScore.txt, if it is larger, it overwrites it with the new score.

 Inheritance - none